-Most common methods used to generate a positron beam is using an electron linear accelerator (linac).
-The electron beam incident on high Z material like tungsten produces positrons by bremsstrahlung and pair production.
+The most common method used to generate positrons is by using an electron linear accelerator (linac).
+In this method, electrons, from the linac, incident on a high Z material like tungsten produces positrons by bremsstrahlung and pair production.
 One of the advantages of the linac based positron beam is its variable energy and intensity as given in Table 1.1.

-1.2 Positron Beam Generation from Bremsstrahlung
+1.2 Positron Beam Generation from

+Bremsstrahlung

-When a moving charged particle interacts with the electric field of another charged particle, it can be deflected and lose energy in the form of photons, as shown in Figure 1.1.
+When a moving charged particle interacts with the electric field of another charged particle, it will be deflected and lose energy in the form of photons, as shown in Figure 1.1.
 This interaction is known as the bremsstrahlung process.
 The probability of this interaction increases with the square of the atomic number of the material traversed by the incident charged particle.
 Figure 1.2 shows the photon energy distribution produced when the 12 MeV electron energy distribution from Figure 1.3 interacts with a 1 mm thick tungsten target.
 As shown in Figure 1.2, the distribution peaks at 0.3 MeV.